Home > HVAC Maintenance > The Essential Rooftop Unit Maintenance Guide

-Have you noticed your energy bills creeping up for no apparent reason?
-Or maybe you’ve heard a new rattling sound coming from above that you can’t quite place.
-These subtle changes are often your HVAC system’s way of telling you it needs attention.
-Your rooftop unit will almost always give you warning signs before a major failure, but you have to know what to look for.
-Ignoring these signals can lead to a complete system breakdown, leaving you with uncomfortable employees and expensive repair bills.
-This guide will walk you through the essential rooftop unit maintenance checks that keep your system healthy and teach you how to spot the early warnings.
+Are your energy bills suddenly climbing?
+Hearing a strange rattle from the roof you just can’t pinpoint?
+These aren’t just random quirks; they’re your HVAC system’s way of asking for help.
+Your rooftop unit gives you warning signs long before it fails completely, but you have to know what to look for.
+Ignoring them can lead to a total breakdown, uncomfortable employees, and a seriously expensive repair bill.
+Let’s walk through the essential rooftop unit maintenance checks to keep your system healthy and show you exactly how to spot those early warnings.

 Key Takeaways